ChrisH2019/Udacity-Projects/11 Front End Web Developer/README.md

 ### Front End Web Developer Nanodegree Program Capstone

-In the final project, you’ll combine all of the skills you’ve developed throughout the Nanodegree program to build an online travel app.
-You’ll work with data sources from multiple APIs to create a dynamic travel weather planning application that helps people plan trips by generating weather forecasts for the places they’re visiting.
-The design is up to you, and you’ll have the flexibility to include and combine other APIs (even your own!) to build this final project.
+Build an online travel app with data sources from multiple APIs to create a dynamic travel weather planning application that helps people plan trips by generating weather forecasts for the places they’re visiting.